 What is the Phase III Internship?

-Once students select an internship site and complete the Internship Agreement, they report to the agency and work under agency supervision for an agreed period of time, usually 400 hours over the 10-week university quarter (14 weeks for Therapeutic Recreation internships).
+Once students select an internship site and complete the Internship Agreement, they report to the agency and work under agency supervision for an agreed period of time.
+For all students, except those who are pursuing the Therapeutic Recreation (TR) concentration, the internships must last for a minimum of 10 weeks where they will accumulate 400 hours of work.
+For students in the TR concentration, students must complete an internship that lasts for a minimum of 14 weeks, where they accumulate 560 hours of work.
 Supervision of the intern's experience is coordinated jointly by the participating agency and the university faculty advisor.

-Internship Documents (for Community, Outdoor, and Ecotourism concentrations)
+Internship Documents for Community, Outdoor, and Sustainable Tourism concentrations

 Documents to be used while preparing for the internship:

-Internship Agreement Form (to be signed by student, agency and faculty advisor)
+- Internship Agreement Form (to be signed by student, agency supervisor, and faculty advisor)

 Reports & evaluation forms to be completed during the internship: